banisterious/obsidian-oneirometrics/docs/TESTING.md

 - [x] Backup can be restored if needed
 - [x] Multiple backups are handled correctly
 - [x] Backup process doesn't block UI
-- [ ] Backup errors are handled gracefully
+- [x] Backup errors are handled gracefully
+- [x] Backup files use .bak extension
-- [ ] Backup files are visually distinct in file explorer
+- [x] Backup files are visually distinct in file explorer
-- [ ] Backup process works with large files
+- [x] Backup process works with large files
-- [ ] Backup is triggered on content changes
+- [x] Backup is triggered on content changes
-- [ ] Backup is triggered before scraping
+- [x] Backup is triggered before scraping

 ### Notes for Testing